SAP/python-pyodata/CONTRIBUTING.md

 * Every Pull Request must contain test or a good justification why the test part is not included.

+* Every Pull Request must have signed CLA agreement.
+You can do it simply in the PR checks section.

 * If you believe that it is not necessary to add a test because there is already a test going through the statements you have modified, you are probably